-Seeds typically take around 7-10 days to sprout, and before sprouting they do not need much light.
+Pepper seeds typically take around 7-10 days to sprout, and before sprouting they do not require light.
 The ideal temperature is between 80-90°F. This will ensure that the seeds germinate as quickly as possible.

 After your seeds have sprouted, you will need to provide ample lighting.
 Without enough light, your plants will grow to be leggy and weak.
 This may translate to a tall, lanky pepper plant that may under-produce.

 Which Grow Light Is Best For Starting Seeds?

 Seed germination does not require light.
 However, once the seeds have sprouted, a grow light should be used.
 This will allow the leaves to photosynthesize and produce their first sets of leaves efficiently.

 Can I Use A Sunny Window?

 It is common for new gardeners to put their seedlings in a sunny window for light.
-While this may seem like enough, it is not for peppers.
+While this may seem like enough, it is not ideal for peppers.
 When choosing a window for your seedlings, consider these factors:

 - Is the window south-facing?
 (South gets the most sunlight)

 - Are there any obstructions to the sunlight outside?
 Trees?
 Fencing?

-- How many hours of sunlight does the window actually receive?
+- How many hours of direct sunlight does the window actually receive?

 - How far north are you?
 The farther north, the less winter sunlight you are receiving each day.

-The reality of most windowsills in not ideal for young seedling growth.
-Your seedlings need LOTS of strong light for at least 12 hours per day, but ideally for 16-18 hours.
+The reality is that most windowsills are not ideal for young seedling growth.
+Your seedlings want LOTS of strong light for at least 12 hours per day, but ideally for 16-18 hours.

 What Kind Of Light To Use?

 There are an overwhelming number of grow light options available.
 For the purposes of this article, we will recommend two grow lights.
-One for a casual grower with 5-10 small pepper plants, and one for a larger project, with 10-20+ plants.
+One that is great for just starting seeds, and another that can be used for both seed starting and growing peppers indoors year round.